Brief History of EPDM Roofing

 There are several reasons for the success these products have enjoyed over the years.
 These can be classified as material benefits, design benefits, installation benefits and manufacturer/supplier support and stability.

 One of the most important features a roofing material must possess is the ability to retain its physical characteristics throughout its service life.
 RoofWrap EPDM is highly flexible and pliable, making it able to accommodate structural movement and high and low temperature thermal stresses.
 It is resistant to some chemicals found on roofs, such as acids, alkalis, certain oils and oxygenated solvents.
 It is not, however, resistant to aromatic, halogenated or aliphatic solvents or other materials such as prolonged exposure to cooking grease of animal fats.

 As stated, EPDM membranes for mobile home roofs may be installed with two types of system applications.
-The most common installation is mechanically attached utilizing screws and attachment strips.
+The most common installation attached utilizing screws in conjunction with attachment strips.
 EPDM membranes may also be partially or fully adhered to rigid insulation board or an appropriate structural deck with water or solvent-based adhesives.
 Both systems eliminate the weight of other recover systems.